ImHolyMaryI/C-Game-Project/personal_log.md

     - Familiarizing with the C programming language and its nuances.
     - Coordinating with team members to align on the project's direction.
 - **Achievements:**
-    - Successfully established the project's structure and goals.
+    - Established the project's structure and goals.
-    - Assembled a comprehensive development plan.
+    - Assembled a comprehensive development plan and personal logs.

 ## Week 2: Game Design and Architecture